EmNudge/watlings/README.md

 Learn WebAssembly Text Format by fixing a bunch of small programs!

-These programs assume very little familiarity with WebAssembly.
+We assume very little familiarity with WebAssembly.

+## 🚧 Caution
+This project is incomplete and in active development.
+Feel free to help out by filing issues and creating PRs!

 # Usage
 This project uses Node & npm for compilation and testing.